Carlosvip91/Dice-Game/README.md

 Built With

 HTML

 CSS

 Javascript

 Atom Text Editor

 Acknowledgments

 Thanks to Angela Yu from App Brewery for the inspiration and guide to creating the project

-Creating this quick game has shown me so much on what I understand thus far from my self-study of coding, debugging, and best practices and I hope that I continue to grow as a developer.
-It is one of my first projects and maybe one day, I could come back to this and transform it into a full-fledged webpage.
+"Creating this quick game has shown me so much on what I understand thus far from my self-study of coding, debugging, and best practices and I hope that I continue to grow as a developer.
+It is one of my first projects and maybe one day, I could come back to this and transform it into a full-fledged webpage."